 Dr. Cohen earned her BA degree from Harvard University, and her MD degree from University of Pennsylvania School of Medicine.
 She did her psychiatric residency at Yale University.
 She also completed two fellowships, both at the Medical College of Virginia, in Consult-Liaison Psychiatry and in Palliative Care.
 She is board certified in Psychiatry.

 His current practice includes child, individual, and family counseling.
-He has a strong interest in the “process of change” and how the change process is manifested in therapy.
-Dr. Dameron’s specialty areas include the treatment of ADHD, Anxiety, Panic and Mood Disorders, Change of Life Issues, Loss, and Bereavement.
+Dr. Dameron has a strong interest in the “process of change” and how the change process is manifested in therapy.
+Dr. Dameron’ s specialty areas include the treatment of ADHD, Anxiety, Panic and Mood Disorders, Change of Life Issues, and Loss and Bereavement.
 His methodology is Cognitive-Behavioral with a focus on establishing a collaborative partnership between himself and his clients.

-Dr. Dameron received his BS in Psychology from Pacific Union College in Angwin, California, and his MA in Clinical Psychology from John F. Kennedy University in Orinda, California.
-His PhD was completed at United States International University in San Diego in 1992 with specialization in Neuropsychology.
+Dr. Dameron received his BS in Psychology from Pacific Union College in Angwin, California, MA in Clinical Psychology from John F. Kennedy University in Orinda, California and his PhD was completed at United States International University in San Diego in 1992 with specialization in Neuropsychology.
 Post-doctoral work was completed during his three years as Chief of Outpatient Psychiatry at Kenner Army Hospital at Fort Lee, Virginia.

 Dr. Bridget Dunnavant joins Commonwealth Counseling Associates as of December 2013, primarily offering individual, couples, and group counseling to adults of all ages.
 She assists individuals with a variety of presenting concerns such as feelings of depression and anxiety, relationship and family distress, decision-making and general life transitions, and loss.
 Some of Dr. Dunnavant’s areas of particular interest include LGBTQ and gender concerns, and issues surrounding grief and end of life.

 Her approach to therapy is broadly humanistic, as she seeks to build with each of her clients mutual understanding of himself or herself as a whole, inclusive of difficulties and strengths.
 The focus of treatment often explores development of identities and values, how we all continually create and cope with both individual and societal systems of meaning, and ultimately how to better connect with our selves and our senses of purpose.